appdevdesigns/opsportal_docs/style_guide/StyleGuide.md

 ###Global Defaults <a id="global-defaults"></a>
 Default CSS applied to all tools should be placed in section 1 in "opsportal.css", located in "/node_modules/appdev-opsportal/assets/OpsPortal/".

+When there are no custom defaults defined in "opsportal.css", Bootstrap style definitions are used as the default.

 ---